nghiango1/InterinGo/README.md

 - `make tailwind-watch`: Tailwind watch mode - Auto rebuild when files change
 - `make templ-watch`: Templ watch mode - Auto rebuild when files change
 - `go run . -s` or `make go-run`: Run the server without build

+## Build - LSP, Highlight

+LSP and Treesitter highlight can be overkill as it per need specific text editor configuration (some even need specific plugin/extension configuration).
+Currently, I only setup a Neovim config as Local, as provide them as a fully working component with one click install seem like an overkill.
+Following each correspond README.md to properly config and use them in neovim if you interested
+- Read LSP how to build and use [here](lsp-interingo/README.md)
+- Read treesitter highlight build [here](tree-sitter-interingo/README.md)

+I at least can provide some pictures to prove it work:
+- In markdown file: [Placeholder]
+- In specific `*.iig` file extension: [Placeholder]
+- In LSP auto format: [Placeholder]